 Campbell went on to win 11 national amateur titles total.
 In 1909, she won both the British Ladies Amateur and the U.S. Women's Amateur, the first to do so in the same year.
 She repeated as U.S. champ the next year, and as British champ in 1911.
 And from 1910-12 she won three straight Canadian women's amateur titles.

 Campbell moved to Canada in 1910, then in 1913 moved to the U.S. when she married.

 After marrying and having a child, Campbell all but gave up golf.
 But when Campbell divorced in 1923, she returned to the game.
 But changes to her game were in order.

 Campbell had always played holding the club in her palms and with her right thumb wrapped under the club, according to her World Golf Hall of Fame profile.
 She made a sweeping swing with stiff wrists.
-She knew she needed to update her game if she was to compete in the 1920s.
+She knew she needed to update her game if she was to compete in the 1920s, when top women golfers were transitioning to more modern swings.
 So in 1923, she spent 10 months totally reworking her game, adopting the Vardon Overlap grip and changing her swing.

 It paid off when she again won the U.S. Women's Amateur, this time at age 41 in 1924.
 Her last big tournament win came in 1938 at the U.S. Women's Senior Amateur Championship.